ARAVIND-K-R/ARAVIND-K-R/README.md

 - 👋 Hi, I’m @ARAVIND-K-R
-- 👀 I’m interested in web designing, UI/UX design,python programming
+- 👀 I’m interested in flutter development
-- 🌱 I’m currently learning python and html
+- 🌱 This project is the clone app of Netflix

 <!---